aakarsh27/ping-pong-game/README.md

 scores are updated when either side of the player misses to hit the ball back to the other player

-the turtle module helps in laying
+the turtle module helps in laying out the